Rudolf903/azure-static-portfolio-hosting/README.md

 # azure-static-portfolio-hosting
 # Azure Static Website Hosting - Personal Portfolio

-This project demonstrates how to host a static personal website using Azure Blob Storage.
-The site was originally created using GitHub Pages and then deployed on Azure to learn cloud deployment fundamentals.
+This project demonstrates hosting a static personal website using Azure Blob Storage.
+The site was created using GitHub Pages and then deployed on Azure to learn cloud deployment fundamentals.

 ## 💻 Tools & Technologies
 - Azure Blob Storage